 Again, this weekend was off on the right foot.

-We had little time to enjoy our recently renovated Hotel Grand Pacific room as our foodie weekend was continuing with the most Victorian thing possible – afternoon tea.
+We had little time to enjoy our recently renovated Hotel Grand Pacific room.
+Our foodie weekend was continuing with the most Victorian thing possible – afternoon tea.

 In part due to its name, Victoria has adopted the British tradition of afternoon tea which was made popular during Queen Victoria’s reign.
-This posh outing of sipping tea and politely nibbling on finger sandwiches with the crusts cut off can be experienced and enjoyed at most hotels and cafes around town.
+This posh outing of sipping tea and politely nibbling on finger sandwiches with the crusts cut off is available at many hotels and cafes around town.
 We, again, didn’t have to go far as the Hotel Grand Pacific puts on a great West Coast Afternoon Tea.
 The teas are exclusively sourced from Victoria’s own Silk Road Tea and are curated much like sommelier selects wine.
 Clearly, they don’t mess around with their teas.

 Being a hot patio day I went for an iced sour cherry tea with a splash of simple syrup.
 The tiered tray of goodies featured traditional items with a B.C. and Vancouver Island twist.
-Local ingredients are incorporated where possible including dungeonous crab inside the traditional cucumber sandwiches and local prawns in the croissants.
+Local ingredients including dungeonous crab inside the traditional cucumber sandwiches and local prawns in the croissants add a nice touch.
 For a full peek at the menu see here.

 Patio to Pub